-What You Need to Know About Automotive and Watercraft Service Attendant
+What is an Automotive and Watercraft Service Attendant?

-Example of Automotive & Watercraft Service Attendant Job Service automobiles, buses, trucks, boats, and other automotive or marine vehicles with fuel, lubricants, and accessories.
+Automotive & Watercraft Service Attendant Definition Service automobiles, buses, trucks, boats, and other automotive or marine vehicles with fuel, lubricants, and accessories.
 Collect payment for services and supplies.
 May lubricate vehicle, change motor oil, install antifreeze, or replace lights or other accessories, such as windshield wiper blades or fan belts.
 May repair or replace tires.

-Life As an Automotive & Watercraft Service Attendant
+Daily Life Of an Automotive & Watercraft Service Attendant

 - Grease and lubricate vehicles or specified units, such as springs, universal joints, or steering knuckles, using grease guns or spray lubricants.